ryansalcido/run_logger/README.md

 Built with React, Express.js, Node.js, Material UI, Strava Passport, and Babel.

-Deployed on DigitalOcean with NGINX and PM2.
+Deployed on DigitalOcean using NGINX and PM2.

 # Goal